 Lorne M. Trottier is co-founder of Matrox, a privately held group of companies known around the world for its innovative computer graphics, video and imaging products.
 Dr. Trottier earned a Bachelor's degree in electrical engineering from McGill University in 1970, when he was also the recipient of the British Association Gold Medal for outstanding academic achievement.
 In 1973 he earned a Master's degree in electrical engineering from McGill, and in 2006 was awarded an honorary Doctor of Science degree from the same university.
-He is currently a member of McGill’s Campaign Executive Committee, the Faculty of Engineering's Advisory Board, the Faculty of Science’s Campaign Committee, and he is a Governor Emeritus of the university.
+He is currently a member of the advisory boards of the Faculties of Engineering and Science, and he is a Governor Emeritus of the university.

 In December 2003, Dr. Trottier received the prestigious Prix Lionel-Boulet, the Government of Quebec's highest honour for economic development in the area of applied technology.
 The same year, he was honoured by the Fédération de l'informatique du Québec as one of the 25 "Bâtisseurs des technologies de l'information et des communications (TIC)."
 In 2007, Dr. Trottier was named a Member of the Order of Canada.
 In 2011 and 2013, he received honorary doctorates from l’Université de Montréal and from the University of Ontario Institute of Technology (UOIT) respectively.